Henri Veesaar: College career

-On May 20, 2022, it was announced that Veesaar would leave Real Madrid youth team and will join Arizona to play college basketball.
-During his first season in Arizona, he didn't get much to play, but was showing signs of development.
-He would have gotten much more playing time the following season, but he was injured right before the start of the season.
-After a long recovery period it was decided that Veesaar will take a red shirt for the 2023–24 season.
-During his last season in Arizona, he played at 37 games, averaging 9.4 points per game and becoming a key player of his team.
+On May 20, 2022, it was announced that Veesaar would leave Real Madrid youth team and would join Arizona to play college basketball.
+During his first season in Arizona, Veesaar received little playing time but showed promise in limited action.
+An injury to his elbow sidelined him for his entire sophomore campaign.
+After a long recovery period, Veesaar decided to redshirt for the 2023–24 season.
+During his last season in Arizona, he played in 37 games, averaging 9.4 points per game and became a key contributor to the team.